White Goods market is marked out by strong competition, rapid product life cycle and continuously growing complexity and innovation.

 Requirement Engineering techniques allow a formal interpretation of requirements coming from market surveys.

-Physical Modelling
+Physical Modeling

 Some examples of supported application fields are: